OpenLoco/OpenLoco/README.md

 2. Run `cmake --build --preset windows-msvc-release`

 ### Linux:
-Due to issues with yaml-cpp package we download it during CMake generation.

 The standard CMake build procedure is to install the required libraries, then:
 ```